pantidev/hackjak2017_api_pantidev/README.md

 MIT License

-Copyright (c) 2017 Bobby Supriyadi, Dennis, Edwin Wicaksono
+Copyright (c) 2017 Bobby Supriadi, Dennis, Edwin Wicaksono

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal